Virtual data room for startups: everything you need to know

 Security

-Security is essential for a startup data room, and there is not a lot of space for compromise.
+Document security is essential for a startup data room, and there is not a lot of space for compromise.
 However, it is still possible to navigate between different extents of safety advancements.
 To ensure the deal processing is convenient for each investor, and at the same time the confidential information is not compromised, a startup needs the following features:

 • Physical data centers in a secure location that undergo regular third-party audits